ScottLogic/blog/_posts/2021-08-31-a-primer-on-the-openai-api-1.md

 title: A primer on the OpenAI API - Part 1
 date: 2021-08-31 00:00:00 Z
 categories:
-- cprice
 - Artificial Intelligence
 author: cprice
 layout: default_post
 summary: "...or what I should have known before I jumped in and started playing around.
 In this post I cover the basics of tokens, the model and prompt design."
 ---

 ...or what I should have known before I jumped in